 }

-To use a parameterized @FilterDef, set the value with setParameter("name", value) on the return value of enableFilter.
-Note that @Filter, like @SQLRestriction, only targets JPQL/Criteria and does not apply to native queries.
-If you don’t have restore or admin-screen requirements, @SQLRestriction alone is sufficient.
+When using a parameterized @FilterDef, set it with setParameter("name", value) on the return value of enableFilter.
+Note that @Filter, like @SQLRestriction, targets only JPQL/Criteria and is not applied to native queries.
+If you don’t have requirements for restoration or an admin screen, @SQLRestriction alone is sufficient.

 Avoiding conflicts with unique constraints

-The biggest pitfall with soft deletes is unique constraints.
-If email has a UNIQUE constraint, you can’t re-register with the same email address.
+The biggest pitfall with logical deletion is unique constraints.
+If email has UNIQUE attached, you can’t re-register with the same email address.

-On PostgreSQL, a partial index is the most natural solution.
+With PostgreSQL, a partial index is the most straightforward.

 CREATE UNIQUE INDEX users_email_active_idx